Utagai/spice/README.md

 * There are MySQL bugs on MAL's end that must be circumvented.
 * There are severe limitations in what the API allows you to do, forcing the programmer's hand to write ugly scraping code.
 * Some of the ways to do simple things like updating an anime on a user's list requires an esoteric knowledge of MAL URLs/queries that are no where on the documentation.
+* The Official MAL API fails to provide consistent behavior.
+	- e.g. When sending too many requests, the Official MAL API has unpredictable behavior.

 Work and/or further development on it seems like a lost cause, since the developer(s) have far more pressing concerns with the site.